-Following completion of the annual audit, the above Operational Risk Requirement includes a corresponding adjustment, resulting in
+Following completion of the annual audit, the Operational Risk Requirement includes a corresponding adjustment, resulting in a total capital ratio of 29.5%.

 The Group is required to maintain additional buffers in line with standard regulatory requirements in order to increase the resilience of the financial sector during periods of stress when losses may materialise.
 These buffers are shown below: